ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 ```

-Well, unlike javascript, we'll get an error, telling us off that we passed in an unexpected keyword argument, which you could argue is pretty good default behaviour!
+Well, unlike JavaScript, we'll get an error, telling us off that we passed in an unexpected keyword argument, which you could argue is pretty good default behaviour!

 > TODO: use rectangle example instead.
 > TODO: remove with from other python examples